 Materials

-- Lia Griffith’s Wool Blend Felt – Plum, Wild Currant, Cranberry, Olive, Fern, Juniper, Almond, Tangerine, Melon, and Pumpkin
+- Lia Griffith’s Wool Blend Felt – Plum, Wild Currant, Cranberry, Olive, Fern, Juniper, Almond, Tangerine, Papaya (sub for Melon), and Pumpkin

 - Polyester Fiber Fill — Lia Griffith Stuffie Puff